-Mattresses are one of the most challenging items when it comes to moving home due to size and weight, as well as its difficulty in maneuverability through stairways, doors and halls.
-Whichever type of mattress you have, they can sometimes be very expensive, and are an important must have item no matter what, so, it’s highly unlikely that you’ll be leaving it behind or be disposing of it during the whole moving home process.
+Mattresses are one of the most challenging items when it comes to moving home due to size and weight, as well as its difficulty in maneuverability through stairways, doors, and halls.
+Whichever type of mattress you have, they can sometimes be costly and are essential household items no matter what, so, it’s highly unlikely that you’ll be leaving it behind or be disposing of it during the whole moving home process.
 Plus, for homes that may have one or two beds in multiple rooms, it can easily become a massive task.

 1. Do It Yourself